 There are some simple things to do before and during the lift/carry:

 Think before lifting/handling.
 Plan the lift.
 Can handling aids be used?
 Where is the load going to be placed?
 Will help be needed with the load?
 Remove obstructions such as discarded wrapping materials.
 For a long lift, consider resting the load midway on a table or bench to change grip.

 Adopt a stable position.
 The feet should be apart with one leg slightly forward to maintain balance (alongside the load, if it is on the ground).
-The worker should be prepared to move their feet during the lift to maintain their stability.
+Be prepared to move your feet during the lift to maintain your stability.
 Avoid tight clothing or unsuitable footwear, which may make this difficult.

 Start in a good posture.
 At the start of the lift, slight bending of the back, hips and knees is preferable to fully flexing the back (stooping) or fully flexing the hips and knees (squatting).

 Don’t flex the back any further while lifting.
 This can happen if the legs begin to straighten before starting to raise the load.

 Keep the load close to the waist.
 Keep the load close to the body for as long as possible while lifting.
 Keep the heaviest side of the load next to the body.
 If a close approach to the load is not possible, try to slide it towards the body before attempting to lift it.